 - It also improves heart health, decreases the risk of obesity, lowers blood pressure and decreases C-reactive protein, which can benefit the heart.

-- There are many ways to incorporate this health-promoting vegetable into your diet.
-It can also be added to stews, soups and stir-fry dishes, and it can be used raw, too.
+- There are many ways to incorporate this health-promoting food into your diet.
+It can be added to salad, stews, soups and stir-fry dishes, and it can be used raw, too.